In this product guide:

 - Mild tongue slide

 The Kayano is a running shoe with a gait-corrective midsole.
-In plain English, that means that the midsole is designed to direct the loading of the foot in a direction opposite to the arch.
+The midsole is designed to direct the loading of the foot in a direction opposite to the arch.
 Overpronators do well in such shoes, as the midsole prevents the foot from rolling in excessively.
+To be clear, the Kayano 32 doesn’t prevent overpronation or even control it.
+It’s just better than most shoes at redirecting the loading towards the outer midsole.

-The firmness and stiff forefoot also make the Kayano 31 surprisingly agile – making it a reliable daily trainer and a comfortable long run cruiser.
+The firmness and stiff forefoot also make the Kayano 32 surprisingly agile, making it a reliable daily trainer and a comfortable distance cruiser.
 The upper is just right, both in internal proportions and level of plushness.
+The hybrid Asicsgrip outsole delivers excellent traction on wet and dry roads.

 - Upper: Engineered spacer mesh, inner gusset.